-A successful career in construction management begins with understanding fundamental concepts of building, estimations, and project management.
+A successful career in construction management begins with an understanding of the fundamental concepts of building, estimations, and project management.

 Stratford's Contractor/Construction Management course covers the basics of construction management and includes modules on measurements, estimations, job site management, general construction knowledge and more.

-Students can gain a valuable knowledge base that could help them directly on the job or in working on their own projects.
+Stratford's home study program can help students gain a valuable knowledge base that could help them directly on the job or in working on their own projects.

 Introduction To Construction Management A Typical Construction Project